rhamza783-lang/PosTerminalApp/README.md

 # Pos Terminal App

-It is a sample Android mobile application designed to be used on Android Pos Terminals in sales workplaces.
+hi It is a sample Android mobile application designed to be used on Android Pos Terminals in sales workplaces.

 ## Features
 - The application was developed with MVVM design pattern.